vdaubry/html5-video-splitter/README.md

 # html5-video-splitter

-html5-video-splitter is an utility to split videos in javascript.
+html5-video-splitter is a javascript app to split videos in your borwser.

 ## Supported formats